5 Comical Tech Fails from US Presidents

 One such off-the-cuff remark put the Soviet Union on alert.
 On August 11, 1984, Reagan sat down to make his weekly Saturday address.
 He tossed off a joke during a soundcheck, and it went like this: “My fellow Americans, I’m pleased to tell you today that I’ve signed legislation that will outlaw Russia forever.
 We begin bombing in five minutes.”

-The myth is that this was accidentally broadcast over the air, the Soviets heard it and went to DEFCON 5.
+The myth is that this was accidentally broadcast over the air, the Soviets heard it and went to their equivalent of DEFCON 1.
 The truth is, the joke was leaked to the public and later published, and the Soviet Union responded by temporarily placing military units on high alert.

 Whether you think Reagan was reckless or the Soviets simply couldn’t take a joke, just be sure to watch what you say on a conference call.
 Even when you think you’re muted or that the call is over, you could still fall victim to a “hot mic.”